Chapter Nine: Vehicles

 five inches in an alternate medium in any single turn.

-For most systems and devices, Damage is an all-or-nothing affair: a steering wheel
+For most devices, Damage is an all-or-nothing affair.
+A steering wheel

 or it's not.

-Propulsion systems are a little more resilient.
+Propulsion systems are a little more granular.
 If attackers

 can destroy or disable a major propulsion component (one tire off